Alford, Florida

 Alford is a town in Jackson County, Florida, United States.
 The Town of Alford is located on the Florida Panhandle near Marianna, in North Florida.
 The population was 484 at the 2020 census.

 Geography

-The approximate coordinates for the Town of Alford is located at (30.694794, –85.393119).

 The town is located along U.S. Route 231 approximately 4 mi south of its intersection with Interstate 10.
 Via US 231, Cottondale is 7 mi north, and Panama City is 44 mi south-southwest.

 According to the United States Census Bureau, the town has a total area of 1.3 sqmi, of which 1.3 sqmi is land and 0.04 sqmi (1.53%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Alford has a humid subtropical climate zone (Cfa).